boisgera/leap/Don't panic!.md

 🚧 **TODO**

-   - Except as an enhanced `Option` with an error message
+   - Except as an enhanced `Option` with error information (message or something else)

+   - `Except.toOption`

    - JSON example